finom/vovk/README.md

 }
 ```

-To implement that you should use standard syntax to create ECMAScript decorators.
-In other words the library approaches decorator creation without using any built-in helpers to do that.
+To create a decorator you can use `createDecorator`.

 ##### `authGuard` example